jennynicoleaustin/angular-udemy/TheOGProject/Notes.md

 - NG if directive
   - must be an expression with a result that is true or false
     - *ngIf
-      - * means it is a structure directive - meaning it changes the structure of the dom
+      - *means it is a structure directive - meaning it changes the structure of the dom
+- NG if else
+  - #= local reference